catherinevee/chm/README.md

 ## About

-CHM is a production-ready network monitoring solution built with modern technologies and best practices.
-The project demonstrates enterprise-grade implementation with comprehensive testing, security, and documentation.
+CHM is an enterprise network monitoring solution built with modern technologies and best practices.
+The project provides a solid foundation for network monitoring with room for continued development and enhancement.

-**Project Status**: **Production Ready** - 95% Complete
+**Project Status**: **Active Development**
-- Backend: 100% implemented
+- Backend API: Fully implemented with FastAPI
-- API: 100% implemented
+- Database Layer: Complete with async SQLAlchemy
-- Security: 100% implemented
+- Authentication: JWT with RBAC implemented
-- Testing: 85% coverage
+- Frontend: React components in development
-- Frontend: Planned
+- Testing: Comprehensive test infrastructure

 **Author**: Catherine Vee | DevOps/Network Engineer
 - GitHub: [github.com/catherinevee](https://github.com/catherinevee)